Pimine/EasySwiftLayout/README.md

 EasySwiftLayout comes with [project example](https://github.com/denandreychuk/EasySwiftLayout/tree/master/Example-IOS).
 You can check out how easily you can create screens like this with ESL:

-- Navigate to the project folder and open `EasySwiftLayout.xcodeproj`.
+- Navigate to the project folder and open `EasySwiftLayout.xcworkspace`.
-- Select scheme `Example-IOS` by pressing `^ + 0` and just run it on any device.
+- Select scheme `iOS Example` by pressing `^ + 0` and just run it on any device.

 ## API Cheat Sheet